 A total of $300,000 in two rounds of funding, ($150,000 each), will be awarded in the 2017-18 academic year.
 The funding (up to $50,000 per project) is intended to advance VCU inventions to a more mature stage and thus improve their chances of being out-licensed and brought to market.

-Applications are now closed.
-Awardees will be announced the second week of May.
 Another call for applications will be announced in fall 2018.

-Learn about past recipients.
+Learn about recent recipients.

 For additional information or questions, contact Zena Singh, email@example.com.